AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/aem-ai-assistant.md

 ---
-title: AI Assistant in Adobe Experience Manage
+title: AI Assistant in Adobe Experience Manager (Limited Beta)
 description: Use AI Assistant in Adobe Experience Manager to help you find answers, troubleshoot, and explore Sites, Assets, Forms, and Cloud Manager.
 solution: Experience Manager
 feature: Cloud Manager, Developing
 role: Admin, Architect, Developer
-hide: yes
+hide: no
 hidefromtoc: yes

 ---
-# About AI Assistant in Adobe Experience Manager Home {#aem-home}
+# About AI Assistant in Adobe Experience Manager {#aem-home}

 The AI Assistant in AEM (Adobe Experience Manager) offers a conversational interface designed to streamline finding answers to your Adobe Experience Manager-related queries.
 It helps you access product knowledge, troubleshoot issues, and explore information available in Experience League.
-During the Beta program, the AI Assistant supports Adobe Experience Manager as a Cloud Service, including Sites, Assets, Forms, and Cloud Manager.
+During the limited Beta program, the AI Assistant supports Adobe Experience Manager as a Cloud Service, including Sites, Assets, Forms, and Cloud Manager.

 >[!IMPORTANT]
+>Be sure you have reviewed and submitted the user agreement so Adobe can enable the AI Assistant feature for you to test out and participate in the Beta program.
 >
->Be sure you review the user agreement before using the AI Assistant to unlock additional features as they become available during the beta phase.
->
->Select to view the user agreement interface.
+>For any questions, send an email to [Grp-AEMAIASSISTANT@adobe.com](mailto:Grp-AEMAIASSISTANT@adobe.com) from your email address associated with your Adobe ID.

 ## Privacy, Security, and Governance